Marion Davies: Sound films and career decline

-Davies' first film at Warner Brothers was Page Miss Glory (1935).
-During this period, a personal tragedy occurred in Davies' own life with the death of her vivacious 25-year-old niece, Pepi Lederer.
+Davies's first film at Warner Brothers was Page Miss Glory (1935).
+During this period, a personal tragedy occurred in Davies's own life with the death of her vivacious 25-year-old niece, Pepi Lederer.
 Pepi had been a permanent resident at San Simeon for many years.
 She was a closeted lesbian who had sexual relationships with actresses Louise Brooks, Nina Mae McKinney, and others.
 At some point during the affair between Pepi and Brooks, Hearst became cognizant of Lederer's lesbianism.
-According to Louise Brooks' memoirs, to avoid a public scandal or to forestall blackmail, Hearst arranged for Pepi to be committed to a mental institution for her drug addiction.
+According to Louise Brooks's memoirs, to avoid a public scandal or to forestall blackmail, Hearst arranged for Pepi to be committed to a mental institution for her drug addiction.
 In June 1935, mere days after her institutionalization, Pepi committed suicide by leaping to her death from an upper floor window of the Good Samaritan Hospital in Los Angeles.
 Hearst purportedly used his press influence to have Pepi's death obscured in the news cycle, and Davies arranged a funeral for her niece at a private chapel.

 After a brief hiatus because of her niece's suicide, Davies starred in Hearts Divided (1936) and Cain and Mabel (1936).
 Her final film for Warner Brothers was Ever Since Eve (1937).
 Mirroring earlier events at MGM, Warner Brothers purchased the rights to Robert E. Sherwood's 1935 play Tovarich for Davies, but the lead role in the 1937 film adaptation was given to Claudette Colbert.
 Hearst shopped Davies and Cosmopolitan for another year, but no deals were made, and the actress officially retired.
 In 1943, Davies was offered the role of Mrs. Brown in Claudia, but Hearst dissuaded her from taking a supporting role and tarnishing her starring career.
 In her 45 feature films, over a 20-year period, Davies had never been anything but the star and, except for uncredited cameo appearances, had always received top billing.